 Throughout the school year, CKC Good Food generally serves "varietal apples" on Fridays.
 The varietal is never red delicious, but frequently, the juicy Minnieska variety, better known by its brand name, SweeTango.
+For the Great Apple Crunch on Thursday, October 10, we will be supplying the much-loved Honeycrisp apple!
+Let's get to know these apples, both of which were "born and bred" in Minnesota.

 This crunchy, part sweet, part tart apple was created by the University of Minnesota by crossing two of its other popular apple varietals, the Honeycrisp and the Zestar.
 It was first sold to consumers on a limited basis in 2009 before rolling out nationally.
 The University has a patent on the apple through 2026 and any orchard that wants to grow the trees must be licensed, ensuring the quality and integrity of the apples produced.
 SweeTango trees are not available to consumers.